The Invasion (Doctor Who): Casting

-Kevin Stoney previously played Mavic Chen in The Daleks' Master Plan (1965–66) and would later play Tyrum in Revenge of the Cybermen (1975).
-Peter Halliday, who plays Packer, also supplied the voice of the Cyber-Director in all eight episodes of the serial, in addition to the Cybermen voices in the last four episodes.
+Peter Halliday, who plays Packer, had previously worked with Camfield on Out of the Unknown several months earlier.
+Halliday also supplied the voice of the Cyber Director in all eight episodes of the serial, in addition to the Cybermen voices in the last four episodes.
 In addition, Halliday went on to do several other roles (both voice and acting) in several later serials in the series.
-Edward Burnham also portrays Professor Kettlewell in the Tom Baker serial, Robot (1974–75).
+Edward Burnham was originally supposed to supply the voice of the Cyber Director in addition to his role as Professor Watkins.
+He would later portray Professor Kettlewell in the Fourth Doctor serial, Robot (1974–75).
 Clifford Earl previously played the station sergeant in The Daleks' Master Plan.
-Sheila Dunn previously played Blossom Lefavre in The Daleks' Master Plan and would later play Petra Williams in Inferno.
-Sally Faulkner later played Miss Tremayne in the audio play Winter for the Adept.
+Geoffrey Cheshire worked with Camfield in The Time Meddler (1965) and The Daleks' Master Plan.
+Norman Hartley also worked alongside Camfield on The Time Meddler, Out of the Unknown and Breaking Point.
+Robert Sidaway had previously been in The Savages (1966) as Avon, before playing Captain Turner.
+Walter Randall, who played a patrolman, had previously been in The Aztecs (1964), The Crusade (1965) and The Daleks' Master Plan, the latter two directed by Camfield.
 Ian Fairbairn had previously played Questa in The Macra Terror (1967) and would later play Bromley in Inferno (1970) and Doctor Chester in The Seeds of Doom (1976), both stories directed by Camfield.
+Dominic Allen had also worked with Camfield in Detective.
+Edward Dentith, who played Rutlidge, had worked on Watch the Birdies with Camfield.'
+Camfield also hired his wife, Sheila Dunn, who previously played Blossom Lefavre in The Daleks' Master Plan, to cameo as a phone operator and a computer voice.
+Dunn would later play Petra Williams in Inferno, which was also directed by Camfield.
+Camfield also appeared in the serial's first episode himself, cameoing as a car driver.